Solas an Camino Éireannaigh – 25th July 2020.

 Arriving at the Royal Canal and the National Famine Way, you can see many boats parked along the side of the Canal.
 We decided to take a rest, and it is a great opportunity for a photo.
 We have plenty of time but we are eager to arrive at St James’ Church.

 On arriving at the Papal Cross in the Phoenix Park, we met more pilgrims who wished to walk to the Church.
-It was planned that we would take a short break here and say a prayer, which was quite fitting.
+It was planned that we would take a short break here and say a few short words in memory of those who had passed in the last year, which was quite fitting.

 From here we made the walk to the old door of Dublin, St James’ Gate.
 St James’ Gate now is a bustling industrial place but in medieval times, people entered the city from here.
 Many people associate this name with a certain drink too so it was nice to get a photo while we passed.